Arunvenkat0/param/CONTRIBUTING.md

 The equivalent tasks for grunt, `grunt jscs` and `grunt jshint`, are also available.

 ### Watching
-#### `gulp watch`
-To make the development process easier, running `gulp watch` on the command line will automatically watch any changes in both `scss` and `js` code and run the right compilers.
+To make the development process easier, running `gulp` on the command line will run the default task and automatically watch any changes in both `scss` and `js` code to run the right compilers.

 For JavaScript, when watching is happening, [watchify](https://github.com/substack/watchify) is used instead of browserify for faster bundling by taking advantage of caching.

-The equivalent task for grunt, `grunt watch`, is also available.
+The equivalent default task for grunt, `grunt`, is also available.